Barry Sanders: Playoff disappointments and MVP season (1995–1998)

-On September 13, 1998, against the Cincinnati Bengals, Sanders recorded 185 rushing yards from 26 rushing attempts with three touchdowns.
+On September 13, 1998, against the Cincinnati Bengals, Sanders recorded 185 rushing yards from 26 rushing attempts with three touchdowns in the 34–28 loss in week 2.
 Sanders had 22 attempts for 69 yards in a 6–29 loss against the Minnesota Vikings.
 On November 26, 1998, against the Pittsburgh Steelers, Sanders had a down game, with 20 attempts for only 33 rushing yards; the Lions were still victorious 19–16 in overtime.
 Against the Jacksonville Jaguars, Sanders had 18 attempts for 102 yards.
 In Sanders' final game of his career, on December 27, 1998, he had 19 attempts for 41 yards in a 10–19 loss against the Baltimore Ravens.
 Sanders capped off his final season with 1,491 rushing yards (fourth in the league), from a career-high 343 attempts (fifth in the league), and four touchdowns.
 He was nine yards short of completing five straight seasons with at least 1,500 rushing yards.
 He was selected to his tenth Pro Bowl, and named an AP second-team All-Pro.
-The Lions struggled despite Sanders' performances, going 5–11, and failing to make the postseason.
+The Lions struggled despite Sanders' performances, going 5–11, and failing to make the playoffs.